 The café didn’t have many options and neither of them looked very fresh – and it was the morning ferry.
 By the end of the trip, all the food had their prices reduced.

-Jose and I started feeling really sick, so I took him to take a nap at one of the chairs – they had chairs that looked like airport seats facing the windows and it was pretty cool and comfy.
-Looking at the horizon helps with sea sickness, even though not enough.
+Jose and I started feeling really sick, so I took him to take a nap at one of the chairs – they had chairs that looked like airplane seats facing the windows and it was pretty cool and comfy.
+Looking at the horizon helps with seasickness, even though it’s not nearly enough.
 Angelo took the other kids to walk around the ferry and they found out the upper floors’ cafés served better food at better prices.
-The upper deck was closed due to the weather, but it’s usually open for viewing the Marlborough Sounds as the boat approaches.
+The upper deck was closed due to the weather, but it’s usually open for viewing the Marlborough Sounds as the ferry approaches.

 We – the super sick – decided then to walk a bit (since we couldn’t sleep), and my idea was to go to the bottom floor, where the cinema and the 2 storey playground are, but Coral saw a TV nearby and it was on Disney Channel or something like that, so she decided she’d stay right there.
 I had to stay with her as well, of course.
 It was better, less crowded, didn’t smell like food and I could go out to the deck to get some air and come back within a minute.
 Plus the chairs were a lot better.